AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless/getting-started/create-assets-folder.md

 However you will need to first create an assets folder where you will store them.

-Assets folders are used to organize content assets like Content Fragments as well as images.
+Assets folders are used to [organize traditional content assets](/help/assets/manage-digital-assets.md) like images and video as well as Content Fragments.

 ## How to Create an Assets Folder {#how-to-create-an-assets-folder}